pcanepa/JS-ICE/README.md

 J-ICE is an extension of the powerful, platform independent molecular visualizer Jmol, towards crystallographic and electronic properties.

-#### We are working to convert this code written in Java in practical JavaScript
+#### We are working to convert this code written in Java in practical JavaScript.

+#### We are also slowly moving from our old web-site http://j-ice.sourceforge.net to hour new home @ GitHub.